SixLabors/docs/articles/imagesharp.drawing/migratingfromskiasharp.md

 # Migrating from SkiaSharp

 If you are coming from SkiaSharp, the biggest adjustment is the rendering model.
 SkiaSharp code is usually centered on an `SKCanvas` supplied by the destination you are drawing to: a bitmap, raster surface, GPU surface, document, or picture recorder.
-ImageSharp.Drawing works inside the ImageSharp processing pipeline and records drawing commands through [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas) before replaying them to the active backend.
+ImageSharp.Drawing works inside the ImageSharp processing pipeline and records ordered drawing work through [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas) before replaying it to the active backend.

 That difference is useful.
-The same drawing code can target normal CPU-backed images, retained scenes, and WebGPU-backed surfaces while keeping the same shape, brush, pen, text, and image composition model.
+The same drawing code can target normal CPU-backed images, retained backend scenes, and WebGPU-backed surfaces while keeping the same shape, brush, pen, text, and image composition model.

+Start by matching behavior, not by chasing the shortest code.
+Keep the same canvas size, rectangles, colors, alpha, stroke widths, transform order, clipping, font files, and image sampling choices while translating the drawing model.
+Once the output matches, ImageSharp.Drawing usually lets you simplify because geometry, styling, text layout, and image processing are expressed as separate concepts.

 ## Core Type Mapping